Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/inscene_parenting_player.md

 ---

-We received the following issue in Github
+We received the following issue in Github.

 ## Issue: